palantus/sitemod-passec/README.md

-# sitemod-passec
+# Passec

-Passec for sitecore
+Passec is a password manager.